canjs/canjs/contributing.md

 > $ git clone git@github.com:<your username>/canjs

+Alternatively you can also

+> $ git clone git@github.com:bitovi/canjs`

-Alternatively you can also `git clone git@github.com:bitovi/canjs` directly (but you will need your own fork to submit pull requests).
+directly (but you will need your own fork to submit pull requests).

 ## Developing